Bronze Criteria

 Volley (Bronze)

-Using a ball, handler throws the ball to the dog.
-The dog then volleys the ball back to the handler using their head or nose.
+With a ball thrown to the dog, the dog then volleys the ball back to the handler using their head or nose.

 Wave

-On cue, the dog raises one paw and waves.
+On cue, the dog raises one paw and moves their paw in a waving motion.

 Wave a Flag

-Dog holds a flag (e.g. a pride flag) in their mouth and waves it.
+Dog holds a flag (e.g. a pride flag) in their mouth and waves it at least twice.

 Weighted Retrieve